 I planted my first serious garden right against a south-facing brick wall where temperatures hit triple digits by noon.
 Everything from my fancy lettuce to the expensive hydrangeas sizzled to a crisp within a week.
 I finally stopped fighting the environment and learned which crops actually crave that kind of abuse.

 Here are the heavy hitters that practically demand full, unfiltered sunshine.
+One quick note before you scroll: there’s a difference between vegetables that love sun and vegetables that love heat.

 1. Slicing Tomatoes

-Beefsteaks strictly refuse to ripen if they don’t get blasted with heat.
-You need eight full hours of direct sunlight for these heavy vines to produce anything worth slicing for your sandwich.
-Honestly, I’d skip growing these entirely if your yard has partial shade.
-Leave them in the sunniest corner you have and stake them up early.
+Beefsteaks refuse to ripen if they don’t get blasted with heat.
+You need eight full hours of direct sun for these heavy vines to produce anything worth slicing for a sandwich.
+I’d skip growing these entirely if your yard has partial shade.

 2. Cherry Tomatoes

-The smaller varieties push out dozens of tiny fruits all summer long if they get enough solar energy.
-They’re far more forgiving than the big guys but still absolutely love the sun.
-This is the one we reach for most when setting up a sunny patio.
-You can even experiment with 4 Secrets To Growing Juicy Tomatoes In Small Spaces to see how we pack them into tight corners.
+The smaller varieties push out dozens of tiny fruits all summer long if they get enough sun.
+They’re far more forgiving than the big guys but still absolutely love the rays.

 3. Bell Peppers

 Sweet peppers throw a complete tantrum if they lack light.
 They’ll just sit there stagnant and refuse to set a single blossom.
-Give them zero shade and keep the dirt steadily moist.

 4. Jalapeños